Don't Blame Voter Apathy For Low Turnout In School Board Elections. Here's Who's Really At Fault

 This "unactivated" voter "will never vote because he has never been engaged," said Myers, "and we will never engage him because he never votes."

 A dismal 6%.
 A decision was made last night and the vast majority of stakeholders have no idea what happened.
-Millions spent and fortunes made in a matter of months & the community is none the wiser. @kystokes @howardblume @MarkDuplass #LAUSD #HeatherRepenning #JackieGoldberg pic.twitter.com/NpuLYBBa3C— Lewis Myers (@LewisMyersM) May 15, 2019
+Millions spent and fortunes made in a matter of months & the community is none the wiser. @kystokes @howardblume @MarkDuplass #LAUSD #HeatherRepenning #JackieGoldberg pic.twitter.com/NpuLYBBa3C— Lewis Myers, We fight because we must. (@LewisMyersM) May 15, 2019

 EQUITY AND TURNOUT